I work across manufacturing, quality assurance, and process development.

 About Me

-I'm an entrepreneur and researcher with more than 20 years of experience in physical goods manufacturing and quality systems.
+20+ years in physical goods manufacturing and quality systems.

-My work has focused on improving product safety, consistency, and accessibility through research, process development, and collaboration with scientists, engineers, and manufacturers around the world.
+Focused on product safety, consistency, and accessibility.
+Research, process development, and cross-functional coordination with scientists, engineers, and manufacturers.

-As a cofounder of Cromogen Biotechnologies and Nevada Laboratories, I've helped develop scalable processes for active pharmaceutical ingredient production, including organic certification, process chemistry, and water-soluble cannabinoid formulations.
-My teams have contributed to advances in extraction methods, ingredient standardization, and compliance practices that have supported FDA and USDA regulations.
+Cofounder, Cromogen Biotechnologies and Nevada Laboratories.
+Developed scalable processes for active pharmaceutical ingredient production: organic certification, process chemistry, water-soluble formulations.
+Teams contributed to extraction methods, ingredient standardization, and compliance practices supporting FDA and USDA regulations.

-I've led projects in engineering, product design, and market expansion across several industries, including roles with JUUL, Huawei Consumer, Olive UK, and Nevada Labs.
+Led projects in engineering, product design, and market expansion across multiple industries.

-I approach each venture with an emphasis on problem-solving, efficiency, and collaboration, aiming to build systems and products that can adapt to complex and changing markets.
+Emphasis on problem-solving, efficiency, and collaboration.
+Building systems and products that function in complex and changing markets.

 Services

-We work together to achieve deep understanding of your systems, find new efficiencies, and scale your organization.
+Understand your systems, find efficiencies, scale your organization.

 Success Stories